tikv/grpc-rs/README.md

 Programmatic generation can be used to generate Rust modules from proto files via your `build.rs` by using [protoc-grpcio](https://crates.io/crates/protoc-grpcio).

-For more information and examples see the [README](https://github.com/mtp401/protoc-grpcio/blob/master/README.md).
+For more information and examples see [README](https://github.com/mtp401/protoc-grpcio/blob/master/README.md).

 To include this project as a dependency: